LaurentMazare/ocaml-torch/README.md

+> **Warning**
+>
+> Development for this repo has moved to https://github.com/janestreet/torch
+> As of 2023-05-10, the version in the new repo only supports PyTorch 1.13.0 so you should continue using the old repo for PyTorch 2.0.0 support.

 # ocaml-torch
 __ocaml-torch__ provides some ocaml bindings for the [PyTorch](https://pytorch.org) tensor library.
 This brings to OCaml NumPy-like tensor computations with GPU acceleration and tape-based automatic